mdda/cnn-speech-mnist/README.md

 The first two steps above are addressed in ```SpeechRecognition_Data.ipynb```, while the training part is in ```SpeechRecognition_Learn.ipynb```.

-So far, the ```SpeechSynthesis_Test.ipynb``` isn't in a useable state - but the idea is to make something related to Tacotron, starting with simplifying the output stage.
-The current notebook explores whether sounds can be decently reconstructed from spectrograms.
-Since that seems to work (but by a nasty iterative FFT method), the next step is to learn to do the transformation via a network, potentially trained adversarially.

 ### Layout of Data